2026-04-21

 The neurobiology tracks.
 The dopamine response from novelty — "I started something" — peaks on day 1, drops on day 2, and is gone by day 3.
 Now you're training against a flatter reward curve without the automaticity yet built.
 Day 3 is the first day your brain gives you nothing for free.

 Layer on schedule reality: Sunday or Monday is when most people start, which puts day 3 on Tuesday.
-Gym attendance data from commercial chains in 2024-2025 consistently shows a 12-18% drop from Monday peak to Tuesday.
+Commercial-gym attendance data has long shown a meaningful drop from Monday peak to Tuesday across chains.
 The psychology of "new week, new me" runs out of gas right as the habit is most fragile.

 The 80-hour-week test